nboder/kickbase-manager/README.md

   - Market value
   - Current value trend
   - Check if the player is on the Bench or in the Squad
+  - See how your player has been developed by money.
+If the Player created + oder -.
 - Simulate to sell a player, just by clicking on the tile (currently only MV Selling is supported).
 This will not put te Player onto the market, but let you see how it affects your Balance.
-- Convenience: Sell all benched players
+- Convenience: Sell all benched players to see the change
 - Reset all "Selling" players

 ### Transfer Market